Affiliate Summit East 2018: Clickbooth’s Guide to New York City

 - Summertime NYC will be hot.
 Don’t forget your hat, sunglasses, and sunscreen.

 - Save money and skip the Cabs- purchase a subway pass to get around the city.

 - Most parts of the city look totally different at night than during the day.
 Don’t be afraid to go to the same place twice to get two distinct views.

 - The earlier you get to the popular tourist destinations the shorter the lines will be.
-Plan your days accordingly.
+Use our Guide to New York City to plan your days accordingly.